-- 2. The nominating committee chair if the nominating committee did not meet during the year. - 3.
-The nominating committee chair and/or all members of the committee when the number of directors on the board is more than 20 or fewer than five directors (or four for venture exchange listed issuers). - 4.
-The nominating committee chair, when a director who did not receive support from a majority of voting shares in the previous election was allowed to remain on the board and, further, the issues that raised shareholder concern were not addressed. - 5.
-The chair of the nominating committee where the board's failure to ensure the board has directors with relevant experience, either through periodic director assessment or board refreshment, has contributed to a company's poor performance. - 6.
-The nominating committee chair when the board has no female directors and has not provided sufficient explanation or disclosed a plan to address the lack of diversity on the board. - 7.
-The nominating committee chair when the board has not adopted a formal diversity policy and we have identified concerns regarding the gender diversity of the board.
+- 4. The nominating committee chair, when a director who did not receive support from a majority of voting shares in the previous election was allowed to remain on the board and, further, the issues that raised shareholder concern were not addressed.12 - 5.
+The chair of the nominating committee where the board's failure to ensure the board has directors with relevant experience, either through periodic director assessment or board refreshment, has contributed to a company's poor performance, taking into account whether the board has addressed major issues of board composition, including the mix of skills and experience of the non-executive element of the board. - 6.
+The nominating committee chair when the board has no female directors and has not provided sufficient explanation or disclosed a plan to address the lack of diversity on the board.
+Mitigating factors may include the existence of a diversity policy with non-boilerplate language and clear targets or disclosure around the board's timeline for increasing its female membership. - 7.
+The nominating committee chair, beginning 2022, where the board has fewer than two female directors.
+For boards with six or fewer total directors, our existing voting policy requiring a minimum of one female director will remain in place. - 8.
+The nominating committee chair when, alongside other governance or board performance concerns, the average tenure of non-executive directors is 10 years or more and no new independent directors have joined the board in the past five years.
+We will not be making voting recommendations solely on this basis in 2021; however, insufficient board refreshment may be a contributing factor in our recommendations when additional board-related concerns have been identified.